 DO I QUALIFY FOR A HABITAT HOME?

-- You must have lived or worked in Teller County for the past 12 months
+- Live or work in Teller County for the past 12 months

-- You must be a U.S. Citizen or Legal Permanent Resident
+- Be a U.S. Citizen or Legal Permanent Resident

-- You must meet the monthly income requirements for the home you want to buy
+- Meet the monthly income requirements for the home you want to buy

-- Your credit history must be clear of excessive debt, collections, or any open judgements; If you’ve had a bankruptcy or foreclosure, it must be discharged for at least 36 months.
+- Credit history must be clear of excessive debt, collections, or any open judgements; If you’ve had a bankruptcy or foreclosure, it must be discharged for at least 36 months.
 Credit counseling is available to help you qualify.

-- You must be willing to complete 400 sweat equity hours before moving into the home
+- Be willing to complete 400 sweat equity hours before moving into the home

 HOW ARE HOME BUYERS SELECTED?